-Static HTML is one of the oldest coding methods since the beginning of the World Wide Web Still going strong, and still trusted by the majority of web developers.
-Teamed up with CSS it’s still the most widely used and stable developing method used.
+Static HTML is one of the oldest coding methods since the beginning of the World Wide Web still going strong, and trusted by majority of web developers.
+Teamed up with CSS, it’s still the most widely used and stable developing method.
 You can make a Static HTML review site but it won’t be as good for drawing in visitors from the search engines as a WordPress review site.
-This is because WordPress can be highly optimized to pull in search engine traffic.
-What’s more Word Press is completely free.

 - Install WordPress in the root of this domain.

-- Immediately copy the Index.html to the WP Theme folder, and rename it Home.php.
+- Copy the Index.html to the WP Theme folder, and rename it Home.php.

 - Leave the permalinks with their default settings.
 This keeps you from having problems with existing pages.

-- Copy the contents of your other files and make pages with the exact same names.
-If your page names are different than the titles, you can edit the permalinks to match the filename (without the html extension).
+- Copy the contents of your other files and make pages with exactly the same names.
+If your page names are different from the titles, you can edit the permalinks to match the filename (without the html extension).